ascoolguy66/Getting-and-Cleaning-Data-Course-Project/README.md

-Getting-and-Cleaning-Data-Course-Project:
+# Getting-and-Cleaning-Data-Course-Project:
-Human Activity Recognition Using Smartphones data cleaning and extraction
+# Human Activity Recognition Using Smartphones data cleaning and extraction.
+Run "run_analysis.R " to perform getting and cleaning steps for the input data.
+The code cleans the tidy data which can be used for later analysis.
+Simply download the "run_analysis.R" code, open it on RStudio and run it.
+It should be able to perform cleaning of data.

 ``` r
 # Run the Analysis R Script.